perazz/fortran-bessels/README.md

 These are the results of a sample performance test on an M1 Mac with gfortran 12.1.0.
 For the functions where an intrinsic Fortran equivalent is available, the intrinsic version is compared against.
 For all others, the [netlib specfun](https://netlib.org/specfun/) package is employed, in the current refactoring by [Scivision](https://github.com/scivision/rpn-calc-fortran).
-For the non-fortran-intrinsic functions, this package is ludicrously faster than the netlib counterpart!

 ```
 [bessel_j0] INTRINSIC time used:   37.5113 ns/eval, sum(z)=9476.3324505667606